 Existing Conditions: The cars parked in front of the west entrance obscure the formal front door to the mansion and detract from the overall view of the building.
 From all parking areas, pedestrians must walk behind and between parked cars to access the west (front) entrance to the mansion.
 The parking area goes directly up to the garden beds with no pedestrian walkway.
-The permeable pavers will improve drainage and treat stormwater run-off from our roof and parking area.
+The permeable pavers will improve drainage and treat stormwater run-off from our roof and parking area to reduce flooding in the mansion.

 Site Plan: Redesign west parking lot to improve view of mansion and pedestrian access to the west entrance.
-Remove 5 parking spots directly in front of building to open up view of mansion.
+Remove 5 parking spots directly in front of building to open up the front view of mansion.
 Replace an asphalt parking section with garden beds flanking an accessible walkway.
 Replace remaining portions of existing asphalt parking surface with permeable pavers and retain existing parking spots on the west side of the lot.